Army reservist with security-level clearance among the latest charged in connection with Capitol riot - KRDO

 Authorities identified Emily Hernandez, of Sullivan, Missouri, as the woman who allegedly stole the Pelosi placard.
 In a number of photos investigators included in court records, they identify her as the woman seen smiling as she brandishes the jagged wooden fragment before a crowd.

-It was not clear on Sunday if she had been arrested.
+It was not clear on Sunday if she had been arrested either.
 The placard will cost $870 to replace, according to an estimate from the curator of the House of Representatives that was cited in the court documents.

 According to a charging document, Eisenhart is seen on video footage holding flex cuffs, or plastic restraints, as she chases police officers as part of a mob inside the building.